 Gabe is one of those spirits that cannot stop.
 After a perfect day of shooting ski mountaineering in Antarctica, a zodiac ride back to the ship with camera trained on breaching Orca whales, he will go outside and look for more while others nap, capturing the smile of a deckhand looking into the sunset.
 The photo is his way of purifying his experience in the world, his language of expression, his way of telling someone, 'See, that's what I mean.'

 Without trying, as much as Gabe is an artist, he is a bright and goofy nut, that ends up entertaining the crews he travels with and the sometimes strangers he happens upon.
 His photos are often successful because his subjects are laughing at him... or with him, no one is ever sure.

-Gabe has an associate's degree in photography from Colorado Mountain College and has shot assignments for companies and publications such as The North Face, Patagonia, Marmot, Bombardier and Outside Magazine.
+Gabe has an associate's degree in photography from Colorado Mountain College and has shot assignments for companies and publications such as The North Face, Patagonia, Marmot, Bombardier, National Geographic Adventure, Men's Journal and Outside Magazine.

-Gabe lives in Bellingham, Washington with his son, dog and cat.
+Gabe lives in Bellingham, Washington with his son and dog.
 He is thrilled to be working with Sony as one of their Artisans of Imagery.